LiamJCates/Programming-Notes/Programming Tools/Issue Tracking/Jira/GettingStarted.md

 ### Components
-Each project can have a number of components Components are conceptually just some subset or part of a single project, for instance, database or user interface.
+Each project can have a number of components Components are a field on an issue that conceptually group some subset or part of a single project, for instance, database or user interface.
 A component can be set with a lead, a user responsible for that component so that issues assigned to that component will default assignment to that user.
 <br/>

 ### Versions